genevate/style_guides/programming/languages/ruby/ruby.md

     - $stdin - Current standard input.
     - $stdout - Current standard output.
     - $stderr - Current standard error output.
+- Use `require "English"` (included in the Ruby core libarary) to ensure the longer global variable aliases are loaded for use.

 ## Constants